lightningkite/reacktive/README.md

 Sometimes we also want to observe changes in collections.
 We've got that handled too.
 The interface is called `ObservableList<T>` and the implementation you'll probably want to use is `WrapperObservableList<T>`.
 There's a mutable variant of the interface as well.

 Also, handling when you want to listen can be painful and leak-prone, so we've made a solution.
 Just use `Lifecycle`, which is a type alias for `ObservableProperty<Boolean>`, and you can use functions like `Lifecycle.listen(anEvent){}` to listen to the events only during the lifecycle, where the observable is on!
-Now you just have to implement a lifecycle for your particular platform.
+Now you just have to implement a lifecycle for your particular addAsTarget.

 ## Tutorial